stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 Child `i` occupies `child_data[offsets[i]..offsets[i + 1]]`.
 Repeated offsets are valid when a child has an empty body.

-The child count is supplied by the tuple schema, value-shape descriptor, or the list's encoded count; it is not repeated in the directory.
+The child count is supplied by the expected tuple type, value descriptor, or the list's encoded count; it is not repeated in the directory.

 ## Tuple body